Skip to main content

 3. Choose a cluster type.

-4. In the Cluster Configuration go to the Registries tab and select Pull images for Rancher from a private registry.
+4. In the Cluster Configuration go to the Registries tab.

 Result: The new cluster pulls images from the private registry.